Download 43 free review response templates for negative and positive reviewsGet the templates

-Consumers are relying on the feedback of previous happy (or unsatisfied) customers in order to make purchase decisions.
-They’re also turning to this same online sleuthing when making decisions with a bit more impact than what’s for dinner — decisions that impact their quality of life, the health of their children, and in some instances, life or death — consumers are doing the same.
+Consumers are relying on feedback of previous happy (or unsatisfied) customers in order to make purchase decisions.
+When making decisions with a bit more impact than what’s for dinner — decisions that impact their quality of life, the health of their children, and in some instances, life or death — consumers are doing the same.

 As the healthcare segment becomes increasingly patient-centric, having online profiles and positive patient feedback is not only advantageous — it is a necessity.
-Creating, maintaining, and managing your online reputation could become key to attracting and retaining patients.
+Managing patient feedback could become key to attracting and retaining patients.

 - Satisfy the reviewer.